lazpeng/etsuko/README.md

-Only timing and line content information is used from the .ass format, so any modifiers that can be applied to an individual line or the player itself are custom made and handled separately (the full list can be seen in song.c).
+Only timing and line content information is used from the .ass format, so any modifiers that can be applied to an individual line or the player itself are custom-made and handled separately (the full list can be seen in song.c).

 Using #timings is the simplest way and can be done by hand, and you can specify a custom offset to be applied during runtime if the timing as a whole is a little off.

-It is generally expected to be a last empty newline at the end of the file or you may see an error.
+It is generally expected to have an empty newline at the end of the file, or you may see an error.

 With the file created in the right format and pointed at in the config.c